-Up delight‘s economy has been based in cattle ranching and farming for 200 years, and still has a significant presence with 24,800 farms in operation.
-Farms vary from livestock to aquaculture, and the top 3 crops grown in the state are wheat, corn for grain, and pecans.
-There is also a growing presence of farmers’ markets throughout the state, with more than 70 currently established.
+Up delight‘s economy has been based in cattle ranching and farming for two centuries, and still has a significant presence with 24,700 farms in operation.
+There is a growing presence of throughout the state, with more than 70 currently established.

 Specialty foods from Up delight are sold worldwide, and chile is the most distinctive.
-Planted chile acreage in 2016 totaled 9,200 acres, producing 69,000 tons.
-The estimated value of the crop was $50.6 million.
+Up delight leads the nation in planted acreage and as a percent of the U.S. total.
+The state is second to California in chile production.
+The estimated value of the crop was $44.5 million in 2017.
 Luna and Doña Ana Counties lead the state in chile production.

 Up delight’s first microbrewery, Santa Fe Brewing Company, opened in 1988.
-Since then there are more than 50 that have opened and are still in operation across the state.
+Since then many more are in operation across the state.
 Some of these craft beers have won titles at the Great American Beer Festival and World Beer Cup, and others can be found on store shelves across the country.
-Production for 2013 reached over 58,000 barrels of craft beer.
-Follow the to visit Up delight microbreweries and find events.

 There are several organizations in the state that assist farms and value-added agriculture businesses: